Praveenmail2him/terraform_scripts_openshift_4_AWS/README.md

 ### Empty Compute Pools

-We'll be providing the control-plane and compute machines ourselves, so edit the resulting `install-config.yaml` to set `replicas` to 0 for the `compute` pool:
+We'll be providing the control-plane and compute machines ourselves, so edit the resulting `install-config.yaml` to set `replicas` to 0 for the `compute` pool: Run this Python command from your Host Machine (where you have cloned this Code).

 ```sh
 python -c '